21 Days In The Bush – Alone

 Things have changed from yesterday.
 Then he could see the rock; today it has closed up.
 We have to wait until it opens again.
 At least he was lucky yesterday just to be able to find that rock place without the trees.
 Today, he would have never seen it.

-So we’re OK, just have to wait a little more.
-Then my leader say, “OK, just been around there, don’t move, if you have to stay there a few more days or a week, it don’t matter.
+So, we’re OK, just have to wait a little more.
+Then my leader says, “OK, just been around there, don’t move, if you have to stay there a few more days or a week, it don’t matter.
 We know where you at and that’s the only spot that I can get you out.”
 I said, “Yes Sir.
 I be around.
 I’m going to watch.
-Any time it clear up, I let you know.”
+Any time it clears up, I let you know.”
 Then he said, “Just stay there and turn your radio on so that I can call in.
 I want keep in touch with you every 30 minutes.”

 They have a ring on the end of the cable that I can hook a (carbiner) “D” ring to.
 If I was in better shape, they could drop a ladder and I could climb up.